 Learn about Serbian culture: Part II

 We are continuing our series of blog spots about Serbian culture: its traditions, beliefs, customs, values, and practices that Serbian people share and cherish.
 In today’s post, we will introduce you to three more nuances of Serbian culture.
 Keep reading if you want to find out how Serbians celebrate Easter, the name of traditional dance in Serbia, and why we are looking forward to the first of May.
 Stay tuned for more blog posts on this topic in the following months.
-And do not miss checking our website for future updates on studying and living in Serbia.
+And do not miss checking the Study in Serbia website for future updates on studying and living in Serbia.

 Easter in Serbia